Gwardii/Swarm-of-Mobile-Robots/README.md

 The robot is finding a path to the target using a diffusion algorithm and raster map.
 Each cell of the raster map has a unique value of the potential which is dependent on the coordinates of the target and the location of the obstacles.
 Collaboration between robots was developed using genetic algorithms.

-## Obstacles detection
+## Raspberry Pi - vision and detection
-The system detects obstacles using Raspberry Pi with a mounted camera.
-The camera script captures images and detects ArUco markers.
-Four ArUco markers were using to calculate the coordinate system.
-Others were attached to the obstacles and with help calculated coordinate system position and rotation of obstacles were defined.
+Raspberry Pi with a mounted camera detects ArUco markers and procces captured images.
+Four ArUco markers define corners, robots and obstacles are defined as another sets of markers.
+Coordiantes of all markers are calculated and send to main server.
+Live stream from Raspberry is load into local webpage (main application take it for visualization).

 ## Mobile robot software
 ## Authors